moodykhalif23/ScaleBit/README.md

 ## 5. Contribution Guidelines

-We welcome contributions to the ScaleBit platform.
+We welcome contributions to the ScaleBit.
 To contribute, please follow these guidelines:

 - **Fork the repository** and create a new branch for your feature or bug fix.
 - **Follow the existing code style** and architectural patterns.